Innovation

 At its core, MBR technology integrates two proven treatment processes: activated sludge biological treatment and membrane filtration.
 This combination eliminates the need for secondary clarifiers and produces effluent quality that often exceeds traditional treatment methods by orders of magnitude.

-MBR systems typically achieve <5 mg/L BOD, <2 mg/L TSS, and >4-log pathogen removal, making the effluent suitable for direct reuse applications.
+Performance Advantage MBR systems typically achieve <5 mg/L BOD, <2 mg/L TSS, and >4-log pathogen removal, making the effluent suitable for direct reuse applications.

 Key Advantages of MBR Systems